10 Common Wedding Photography Styles For You To Choose From

 This style is perfect for couples who opt for simple backdrops without a lot of detail, or those who prefer to be the center of attention in their wedding photos.

-#8: Landscape
+#8: LANDSCAPE

 Landscape wedding photography is intentional.
 The entire purpose is to highlight the incredible or scenic backdrops of the wedding location or the wedding photography location.